 Static Electricity Lesson

 - Each student also needs an empty, clean soda can.
-Normally I’m a planner about every detail of a lesson, but I’ve never had a problem asking students to bring in a can.
-In fact, there’s usually one or two students who can bring in a whole class supply of cans.
+Usually, I’m a planner about every detail of a lesson, but I’ve never had a problem asking students to bring in a can.
+There are usually one or two students who can bring in a whole class supply of cans.

 - Rub the balloon on your head to generate static electricity.